Regret-Based Federated Causal Discovery with Unknown Interventions: Preliminaries Problem Setup

 \paragraph{Regret-based Federated Causal Discovery}

-Regret-based Federated Causal Discovery aims, as formulated in~\citet{Mian22, Mian23}, to discover causal structure while sharing only regrets, thereby preserving privacy at the client level.
-In this framework, regrets quantify the discrepancy between a candidate global graph and the local graph discovered at the client level.
-At every moment, the server shares the reconstructed global graph and computes a regret for each client based on a consistent scoring function.
+Regret-based FCD aims, as formulated in~\citet{Mian22, Mian23}, to discover causal structure while sharing only regrets, thereby preserving privacy at the client-level.
+In this framework, regrets quantify the discrepancy between a candidate global graph and the client CPDAG.
+At every moment, the server shares the reconstructed global graph and computes a regret for each client based on a consistent and decomposable scoring function.

-\begin{definition}[Regret] Let $\mathbb{D}^k$ be the dataset at the client-level, $H$ a candidate global graph, $\mathcal{C}(G)$ the client CPDAG, and $L$ a consistent scoring function.
+\begin{definition}[Regret] Let $\mathbb{D}^k$ be the dataset at the client-level, $\mathcal{C}(G)$ the CPDAG of the true DAG, $G$, $L$ a consistent scoring function, and $H$ a candidate global graph.
 We can define the regret function over $H$ and $\mathcal{C}(G)$ as follows:

 $R_k(H)$ is minimal when $L(H, \mathbb{D}^k)$ and $L(\mathcal{C}(G), \mathbb{D}^k)$ are equal, meaning $H$ and $\mathcal{C}(G)$ are identical. \end{definition}

 The algorithm in~\citet{Mian23}, called PERI, finds the CPDAG minimizing the worst regret across clients, i.e.: